79% of retail investor accounts lose money when trading CFDs with this provider.

 Admiral Markets is one of the few brokers that offer both of the MetaTrader platforms; MT4 and MT5.
 To see how the two platforms compare, you can read our comparison of MT4 vs MT5 here.
 The combination of downloadable platforms for both Mac and Windows allows traders to trade with their device of choice.

 Admiral Markets allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
 Admiral Markets allows you to execute a maximum trade of 200 Lot.
 As Admiral Markets offer ECN and STP execution, you can expect very tight spreads with more transparency over the price you’re paying to execute your trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that Admiral Markets offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Admiral Markets offers its traders below.

 Admiral Markets support a wide range of languages including English, Spanish, Hungarian, Bulgarian, Czech, German, Dutch, French, Estonian, French, Greek, Latvian, Lithuanian, Moldovian, Croatian, Slovenian, Polish, Russian, Serbian, Romanian, Ukrainian, and Croatian.

 Admiral Markets has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.